IN-GAME FMV MOVIES & CUT SCENES

 MOVIE BEFORE BASE LEVEL (FMV4):

 An aerial view of a naval base.
-Jean-Yves and Lara stand on a hillside nearby.
+Charles Kane and Lara stand on a hillside nearby.

 Through her binoculars, Lara observes two black cars entering the base.
 She zooms in on the men inside one of the cars.